Brookline Interactive Group

 Treasurer, People & Finance Committee

 Executive Director, External Affairs, Dana-Farber/Brigham and Women’s Cancer Center.
-She is also a Board Member for ArtsBrookline, a Steering Committee Member for Brookline Open Studios, a program managed by the Brookline Arts Center, and a founding member of Station Street Studios, LLC, in Brookline Village.
+A local arts advocate, she is also a Board Member and Co-President for Muddy River Arts, Inc. (ArtsBrookline) and a founding member of Station Street Studios in Brookline Village, a non-profit arts and education space offered by Muddy River Arts, Inc. Amy is also a Steering Committee Member for Brookline Open Studios, a program managed by the Brookline Arts Center.

 Bonnie Bastien